Nareshkumarmallela/Nareshkumarmallela/README.md

 **Database Management:** Experienced in designing, managing, and querying databases to efficiently store and retrieve data.

-**Data Reporting and Presentation:** Highly adept at delivering compelling data narratives through interactive dashboards and concise reports using Power BI and tableau.
+**Data Reporting and Presentation:** Highly adept at delivering compelling data narratives through interactive dashboards and concise reports using Power BI and Tableau.

 A fast learner and dedicated professional, I am committed to contributing to data-driven decision-making and eager to apply my skills to tackle challenging real-world business problems.